LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/Cookies and LiveEngage.md

 1. You should add a cookie consent functionality to your website.
 It should contain a prominent banner or similar visual element when the page first loads to concisely inform the consumer about the use of cookies and what action the consumer should take to consent.

-  * If the consumer consents, you should remember their response so you can deploy the LiveEngage tag on all subsequent visits and pages.
+  * If the consumer consents, you should remember their response so you can deploy the Web Tag on all subsequent visits and pages.

-  * If the consumer declines, you should remember their response, so the LiveEngage tag is **not** deployed on subsequent pages and visits.
-Additionally you may choose to refresh the current page to apply the consumer’s choice so that the LiveEngage tag would not get deployed on that specific page.
+  * If the consumer declines, you should remember their response, so the Web Tag is **not** deployed on subsequent pages and visits.
+Additionally you may choose to refresh the current page to apply the consumer’s choice so that the Web Tag would not get deployed on that specific page.

 {:start="2"}
 2. You should include information about your use of third party cookies, such as LiveEngage cookies, and the purpose for their use, in your privacy policy or cookie notice.